Fruit is beautiful, delicious and good for you. Fruit is also interesting. Here is a brief collection of fun facts about fruit.

 The name "pineapple" came from European explorers who thought the fruit looked like a pinecone with flesh like an apple.

-Canned pineapple was first made in the 1901 but wasn't widely available until engineer Henry Ginaca invented a machine in 1911 that could remove the outer shell, inner core and both ends of 100 pineapples in less than a minute!
+Canned pineapple was first made in 1901 but wasn't widely available until engineer Henry Ginaca invented a machine in 1911 that could remove the outer shell, inner core and both ends of 100 pineapples in less than a minute!
 This machine, known as the "Ginaca machine", is still used in pineapple canneries today.

 You can't put fresh pineapple in Jell-O because the bromelain content prevents gelatin from setting.
 Canned pineapple, on the other hand, can be added to Jell-O because the canning process destroys the bromelain.